Improbable-AI/VisionProTeleop/README.md

 Wanna use your new Apple Vision Pro to control your robot?
 Wanna record your how humans navigate and manipulate the world to train robots?
 This app streams your (a) Wrist / Hand Tracking, and (b) Head Tracking result via gRPC over network, so any machines can subscribe and use.

-## Usage
+## How to Use

 ### Run the app on Vision Pro

 ![](assets/visionpro_main.png)

-Click on the installed app on Vision Pro and click `Start` -- that's it!
+Click on the installed app on Vision Pro and click `Start`.
+That's it!
 Vision Pro is now streaming the tracking data over local network.
-To know about how to install the app, take a look at this [documentation](/how_to_install.md).
+To learn how to install this app on your own Vision Pro, take a look at this [documentation](/how_to_install.md).

-Tip -- Remember the IP address before you click start; you need to specify this IP address to subscribe to the streaming data.
+**Tip**  Remember the IP address before you click start; you need to specify this IP address to subscribe to the data.
 Once you click start, the app will immediately enter into pass-through mode.
 Click on the digital crown to stop streaming.

 ### Subscribe to data from anywhere

-You can `git clone` this repository and install the pacakge:
+You can `git clone` this repository and install the python pacakge:

 ```
 pip install -e . -v